Raiders of the Lost Ark (1981)

 These offerings allow aspiring filmmakers to learn more about different aspects of the art and craft of the cinematic process, usually in a very hands-on way.
 Our flagship program, the Summer Filmmaking Workshop, brings together a dozen teenagers for six weeks to spend one memorable summer learning about, creating through, and collaborating on the entire filmmaking process.

 Since BMFI's first film studies classes in the fall of 2005, more than 150 distinct courses, seminars, and discussion series have been offered.
-This catalog allows our students, patrons, and other supporters to get a sense of the education program's breadth, and is a resource so current and future students may request a class they may have missed out on previously.
+This archive allows our students, patrons, and other supporters to get a sense of the education program's breadth, and is a resource so current and future students may request a class they may have missed out on previously.
 And, if you notice a cinema topic that hasn't been covered but you think should be, please let us know.

 The Faculty page introduces the group of skilled instructors who help make BMFI's education programs so engaging.
 For those of you already familiar with our faculty, these bios and links offer a bit more background — and perhaps some surprises — about the instructors you've gotten to know as you've learned about film at BMFI.